Doing the Wilderness Trail independently - organisation

 - Although the entire length of the trail is marked with the stylised wildcat symbol, we recommend use of the hiking map.

 - Eifel National Park hosts have nourishing food, refreshing drinks, and comfortable beds to offer.
 The tourist offices can give you an overview of other places to stay in the region.

 - The starting point for the four-day Wilderness Trail is the National Park Gate in Monschau-Höfen, with its large hikers’ car park and refuge.

 If you are arriving by car and need to collect it again after the hike, you can get back to the starting point of your hike in Höfen, or back to the finishing points of sections in Heimbach, Gemünd or Einruhr by bus or rail or using the dial-a-bus Trail Express service at the end of your four-day tour.

 Further information on getting back

-From Heimbach you can have yourself picked up by the Trail Express at 16:45 every day.
+From Heimbach you can have yourself picked up by the Trail Express at 15:45 every day.
 It will take you back to the starting point of your hike in Monschau-Höfen or Einruhr.
 Please note: this is a dial-a-bus service!
-You must inform Monschauer Land Touristik (tel: +49-2473 93770) at least one working day in advance if you wish to use the service, saying where you wish to go.
+You must inform Monschauer Land Touristik (tel: +49-2473 937717) at least one working day (Monday to Friday) in advance if you wish to use the service.

 If you are heading for Gemünd after the final section of your hike, please also use the Rurtal regional railway to return to Heimbach.
 From there the regular bus No. 231 (service must be paid for) will take you to your destination.
 For details of connections, please click on the button of the German railways (Deutsche Bahn) below.